 - 1 tsp Himalayan or fine sea salt

 - ¼ tsp ground cardamom

 - Salt pepper to taste

-- 1 tbsp pure maple syrup (Canadian Medium or Grade B)
+- 1 tbsp maple syrup, Canadian Medium or Grade B

 - Add the rest of the ingredients and simmer over low heat, stirring from time to time, until liquid is completely gone and chutney has a candied look, about 30 - 35 minutes.

-- Let the mixture cool while you prepare your pork loin for stuffing.
+- Let the mixture cool while you cut the pork loin open.

-- Carefully place the roast in a Dutch oven, sprinkle with more salt and pepper and drizzle with maple syrup
+- Place in Dutch oven, sprinkle with salt and pepper drizzle maple syrup

 That Chutney alone is simply to die for!